Euro zone not preparing third Greek bailout so far: official

 But asked if any plans were being made to help Greece finance itself in 2015 and 2016, the official said:

-"Within our circles there has been absolutely no discussion of that, program for now is up until end-2014."
+"Within our circles there has been absolutely no discussion of that, programme for now is up until end-2014."

 "The Fund (IMF) will require assurance by its European partners that if so required, financing would be available.
 And I have no reason to doubt that such assurances, if asked, would be given," the official said.